Zamiell/stardew-valley/Min-Max_Guide.md

 * Mine/fish until 2 AM, then pass out.
 * At the end of day 7, you should get:
   * Fishing 6 --> 7
+* At the end of day 8, you should get:
+  * Combat 1 --> 2

 ### Spring 12